 After model memories, surface mixes are one of the great features that computer radios bring to the game.
 Input to one control can move 2 or more servos in a coordinated fashion to create the kind of surface control you need.
 I use some mixes that move 5 servos at once.
 This can reduce the pilot's workload while providing very consistent behavior.
 In some cases these mixes can be overridden during the flight or can be turned on and off.

-Where two surfaces are listed, the first is the master and the second follows, sometimes called the slave channel.
+In the list below, where two surfaces are listed, the first is the master and the second follows, sometimes called the slave channel.
 The following list is what I would consider the minimum set I would want in even an entry level radio.
 They may be named mixes or they may be able to be created by “user mixes”.

 * Flapperon - requires two aileron servos on separate channels